datasciencecampus/consultation-analysis-nafw/README.md

-Moe details about the consultation can be found here http://senedd.assembly.wales/mgIssueHistoryHome.aspx?IId=24674
+Moe details about the consultation can be found here

+http://senedd.assembly.wales/mgIssueHistoryHome.aspx?IId=24674

 Techniques used ?

 Saleint phrases detection using:

 Word collocation

 Term-frequency inverse document frequency

-Context around the key phrases
+Context around the key phrases (particularly important where similar key phrases appeared in different stratas)